ipfabric/docs/docs/overview/glossary.md

 **Diagram Canvas**

 : The scrollable, zoomable UI component on which IP Fabric draws topology and path lookup diagrams.
-Nodes are able to be placed according to user preference, and the Visualisation Setup allows users to specify which elements are to be seen and how they are represented.
+Nodes are able to be placed according to user preference, and the Visualization Setup allows users to specify which elements are to be seen and how they are represented.
 Canvas actions include collapse or hide certain nodes and further layout options, the ability to save and load layouts to be shared with other users of the platform, refresh snapshots for selected nodes, export the output to SVG or PNG, and display the API information used to generate the output on the canvas.

 **Management Tables**